armory/docs/content/en/cd-as-a-service/concepts/architecture.md

 The RNA allows Armory CD-as-a-Service to interact with your Kubernetes clusters and orchestrate deployments without direct network access to your clusters.
 The RNA that you install in your cluster engages in bidirectional communication with Armory CD-as-a-Service over encrypted, long-lived gRPC/HTTP2 connections.
 The RNA issues calls to your Kubernetes cluster based on requests from Armory CD-as-a-Service.

+#### Kubernetes permissions for the Remote Network Agent

+By default, the RNA is installed with full access to your cluster.
+At a minimum, the RNA needs permissions to create, edit, and delete all `kind` objects that you plan to deploy with CD-as-a-Service, in all namespaces to which you plan to deploy.
+The RNA also requires network access to any monitoring solutions or webhook APIs that you plan to forward through it.
+You can modify permissions, proxy configurations, custom annotations, labels, or environment variables by modifying the Helm chart's configurable values.

 ### Command Line Interface (CLI)

 Users install the CLI locally.
 The CLI interacts with Armory CD-as-a-Service via REST API.
 To deploy an app, the user must either log in using the CLI or pass valid authorization credentials to the `deploy` command.